Spectacular Insect Fossil Find in Eastern USA

 A Metriorhynchus Meal – Ammonites and Belemnites

-For dinosaur toys and games, plus prehistoric models including accurate models of Ammonites and Belemnites visit Everything Dinosaur’s website: Everything Dinosaur Homepage
+For dinosaur toys and games, plus prehistoric models including accurate models of ammonites and belemnites visit Everything Dinosaur’s model section on their website: Dinosaur and Prehistoric Animal Models.

 Close up of a Liopleurodon (the business end)